 I started freelancing and didn’t have time for my planned job search, because my work quickly filled my schedule.

-My mom thinks I’m nuts.
+My mom thought I was nuts.

 It seems the key goal of our adult lives is to seek quality, stable employment.
 Between a volatile economy and shifting corporate priorities, that’s a tall order for anyone of my generation (or the next).